Five steps to establish your business worth

 - Reaching the business value conclusion

-Let’s examine in more detail what happens at each step.
+Let’s take a look in detail what happens at each step.

 Step 1: Planning and preparation

-Just as running a successful business takes planning and disciplined effort, effective business valuation requires organization and attention to detail.
+Much like running a successful business, effective business valuation requires planning and attention to detail.
 The two key starting points toward establishing your business worth are:

 - determining why you need business valuation